-Mr Henry Marshall (Head) hjnm@stmichaels.je

-Please note that during Florence Clayton's absence, Mr Henry Marshall will act as DSL.
+Mr Henry Marshall (Head) hinm@stmichaels.je Please note in the absence of Florence Clayton, Mr Henry Marshall will act as DSL.

 Mr Keith Brown - Nominated Safeguarding Governor safeguardinggov@stmichaels.je

 If you are not able to get in touch with one of these people, please contact the Children and Family Hub (01534 519000) for advice, or the police (999) in an emergency.